-Role of information management
+Situation assessment Role of information management

-The regular collection, analysis and dissemination of data and information are fundamental for any programme of groundwater management that wants to influence public opinion and policy and decision makers.
-Lack of information and lack of access to information are the two issues widely identified by experts and stakeholders as constraining the development of effective strategies for managing groundwater.
+The regular collection, analysis and dissemination of data and information are fundamental for any programme of groundwater management that wants to influence policy, decision makers and public opinion.
+Lack of information and lack of access to information are the two issues widely identified by experts and stakeholders as constraining the development of effective strategies and policies for managing groundwater.
 This is while international experience shows a move towards even more data-intensive groundwater assessment methodologies.
 Increasing data density and availability in South Africa should be a core part of future groundwater resource assessments.
 Ultimately models and information must become the basic tools groups of stakeholders of shared aquifer resources use to reach agreement on management options.